Is Charles Schwab a Scam?

 Customer Service

-Schwab’s website also offers a document upload tool.
-Click “Contact Us” under the service drop-down menu, then scroll down that page to find the upload link.
+Schwab’s website has a document upload tool.
+Go to the “Contact Us” page, then scroll to find the upload link.

 Education and Research